PierrunoYT/DiscordBackupBot/README.md

-# DiscordChannelArchiver
+# DiscordBackupBot

-DiscordChannelArchiver is a powerful Discord bot that allows server administrators to backup and manage messages from channels efficiently.
-This project is based on [DiscordBackupBot](https://github.com/PierrunoYT/DiscordBackupBot).
+DiscordBackupBot is a powerful Discord bot that allows server administrators to backup and manage messages from channels efficiently.
+This project is based on the original [DiscordBackupBot](https://github.com/PierrunoYT/DiscordBackupBot) by PierrunoYT.

 ## Features